View Site Map

 Project Descriptions Sorted by Model

-As part of the Roadmap to Redesign, sixteen institutions are redesigning large-enrollment, introductory courses using technology to achieve cost savings as well as quality enhancements.
+As part of the Roadmap to Redesign, sixteen institutions redesigned large-enrollment, introductory courses using technology to achieve cost savings as well as quality enhancements.

 The following links, sorted by model, include contact information, one-page abstracts and progress reports for each of the 16 institutions.